At the time of this writing my website scored 2 in Google Lighthouse, so this needed to be addressed as soon as possible. 🥴

 To wrap up

-This was my journey for my site but it’s nicer to follow a structured guide and then I would recommend the ultimate checklist of Robert-Jan Budding.
+This was my journey for my site but as I mentioned … a really nice structured guide to read is the ultimate checklist of Robert-Jan Budding.